dialectlabs/monitoring-service/README.md

 ### Running locally

 #### Step 1.
-Generate a new keypair for monitoring monitoring service and fund it
+Generate a new keypair for monitoring service and fund it

 ```bash
 export your_path=~/projects/dialect